message/iata/LV.md

-Published 01.02.2022
+Published 17.02.2022
-1. Passengers are not allowed to enter.
+1. Until 28 February 2022, passengers are not allowed to enter.
 - This does not apply to:
 - nationals and residents of Latvia;
 - family members of nationals and of residents of Latvia;